Job Prospects... At a glance

 *Growth projections are for the broader category “Accountants, Auditors and Company Secretaries”.

 Employment numbers for accountants were stable between 2006 and 2013.
-Going forward to 2025, demand for accountants is expected to rise by more than 3% each year as the economy continues to improve.
+Towards 2026, demand for accountants is expected to rise by around 3% each year as the economy continues to improve.
 A quite high proportion of accountants leave New Zealand to work overseas, which also creates vacancies.

 Source: Statistics NZ Census and MBIE projections